The past is not where you left it.

 Levy believes that these frescoes lie somewhere between photography and sculpture.
 Like the French artist JR, who has greatly influenced him, Levy also feels he is reflecting the world around him.

-As an award-winning graphic designer, Levy was the art director of TriQuarterly Magazine and the artist behind many award-winning books, often incorporating photos in unique ways.
-(Directed by Levy, one issue of TriQuarterly contained no words; the entire narrative was “told” with a series of 150 photos).
-Shortly afterwards, he began to make independent films, and segued slowly from art direction to filmmaking.
+As an award-winning graphic designer, Levy was the art director of TriQuarterly Magazine and the artist behind many noted books, often incorporating photos in unique ways.
+(Directed by Levy, one issue of TriQuarterly printed as a book contained no words; the entire narrative was “told” with a series of 150 photos).
+He taught a course for two years at the School of the Art Institute of Chicago.
+Shortly afterwards, he began to make independent films, and segued slowly from graphic design and art direction to film-making.
 Levy directed and wrote for television – both narrative and documentary work – and then went on to produce feature films.
 He has also made furniture since he was a teenager.

 Levy believes that all his past endeavors have contributed to his current artwork.
 A friend recently said his frescoes are cinematic, without being stuck in the clichés of cinema.
 Wanting to incorporate photography and photo images, and use his woodworking skills, he developed the process of photofrescoes and the mythology surrounding it, and continues to refine it.

-The title of this group of work comes from a line in a poem by Ruth Padel called “The Cello.”
+The name of one of the frescoes and the title of this group of work comes from a line in a poem by Ruth Padel called “The Cello.”